manna-commits/cogsci-proj/README.md

   - **Repair-First**

 The main goal is to measure:
-- **drift point**: when the assistant begins acting as if the sarcastic framing is sincere
+- **drift point** — when the assistant begins acting as if the sarcastic framing is sincere
-- **endorsement**: how much the assistant encourages or supports the implied preference
+- **endorsement** — how much the assistant encourages or supports the implied preference
-- **repair behavior**: how often the assistant clarifies or paraphrase-confirms under ambiguity
+- **repair behavior** — how often the assistant clarifies or paraphrase-confirms under ambiguity

+---

 ## Research Question

 In multi-turn sarcastic interactions, when do LLM assistants begin treating repeated sarcastic statements as evidence of genuine user preference, and does a repair-first dialogue policy reduce that premature commitment and its downstream endorsement behavior?

+---

 ## Why This Project Matters

 Sarcasm is a useful test of pragmatic understanding because the literal wording often does not match the speaker’s intended meaning.
 In real conversations, people use context, common ground, and conversational repair to handle that ambiguity.
 AI assistants, however, may commit too early to one interpretation and then act on it.

 That matters even more as personal AI assistants become more common.
-A system that misreads sarcasm may not just give one bad response.
-It may start making the wrong suggestions, storing the wrong memories, or adapting to a user preference the user never actually expressed.
+A system that misreads sarcasm may not just give one incorrect response.
+It may:
+- make incorrect recommendations
+- store incorrect preferences
+- adapt to a user profile that was never actually intended

 This issue is especially relevant for:
-- personal assistants with memory or personalization
+- assistants with memory or personalization
-- local or on-device assistants
+- local or on-device AI systems
-- smaller models that may not have the same pragmatic robustness as stronger frontier models
+- smaller models with limited reasoning capacity
-- privacy-preserving systems where the assistant may retain information locally over time
+- privacy-preserving systems that retain user context over time

-A simple repair-oriented policy may be one of the most practical ways to reduce that risk.
+A simple repair-oriented policy may be one of the most practical ways to reduce this risk.

+---

 ## Repository Structure